Inference Engine

 Text Generation Inference refers to the execution phase where a pre-trained language model (such as GPT, LLaMA, or Falcon) generates text outputs based on a given input.
-This contrasts with the training phase, where the model learns from data.

 Inference typically involves: